ssardina-agts/elevator-sarl-base/README.md

 ## VERSION MANAGEMENT

-The application version is set to have the form `X.Y.Z`, where:
+The version convention used is `Major.Minor.<SARL Version>`.

-- `X.Y` is the version of the application itself; and
-- `Z` is the SARL version used.

-For example, `2.3.0.11.0` means version `2.3` over SARL version `0.11.0`.
+For example, 1.3.0.8.6 is version 1.3 for SARL 0.8.6.

 To change the version of your application change the following entries in the POM: